IngmarEckhardt/simple_date_time/README.md

 ## Usage

 To use this library in your C program, link the library into your build chain and include the time.h header file.
 The library will also work in a C++ environment, but keep in mind that Atmel warns against using C++ in the toolchain description.
+Example of usage: Please check out my `dwarfOS` repository.

 ```c
 #include "time.h"